How long will my balloons last?

 Latex balloons last for 20 hours after inflation. after this they will be shrunken and on the floor.
 Foil balloons last for 4 to 6 weeks and often much longer.

 If you need latex balloons for an event the next day we can treat them to make them last longer (4 or 5 days) by injecting them with a water soluble plastic gel called Hi-Float.
-This is an extra 25p per balloon.
+This is no extra charge per balloon.

 How much notice do I need to give for an order?